 • Your crypto wallet consists of a public address and a private key.
 Anyone can send cryptocurrency to your public address, but funds can’t be moved from an address without your private key.

-• A private key is your final control and ownership of your cryptocurrency.
-It’s very important to never lose your private key or let anyone else know your private key.
+• Private keys must be kept safely.
+It is your final control and ownership of your cryptocurrency and makes a transaction.
+It’s very important to never lose your private key or let anyone else know it.

 The digital keys and addresses associated with cryptocurrency control virtual tokens.
 Public addresses can be used by anyone to deposit tokens.
 Even if a user has deposited tokens in their address, they will need the unique private key to withdraw them.

 Private keys come in a few different forms which can be expressed as a string of characters.
-In base-ten notation, a private key would be hundreds of digits long and take years to crack by brute force.
-These days, most wallets further abstract the private key into “Seed words” which are a phrase of 12 or so words that allow you to easily recover your wallet.
+In base-ten notation, it would be hundreds of digits long and take years to crack a private key by brute force.
+These days, most wallets further abstract the private key into “Seed words” or "Seed phrase".
+For example, a phrase of 24 words or random words that allow you to easily recover your wallet.

-A complex mathematical algorithm creates the public key from the private key.
-But it is practically impossible to reverse the process by generating a private key from a public key.
+A complex mathematical algorithm creates the public key from the private key, and it is practically impossible to reverse the process.
 Another algorithm creates a receiving address from the public key.
 Think of the address as a postbox, and the private key as your key to your postbox.

 The postman or any passerby can post letters in to the postbox, but only the person with the key can open the postbox and get the letters and packages inside.
 It is important to keep the key safe so that no one else can take the mail.
 If the key is lost or stolen, then anyone could access the mailbox.